 Our 2016 Equity Incentive Plan authorizes the award of stock options, restricted stock awards, or RSAs, stock appreciation rights, or SARs, restricted stock units, or RSUs, performance awards and stock bonuses.
-No person will be eligible to receive more than shares in any calendar year under our shares under the plan in the calendar year in which the employee commences employment.
+No person will be eligible to receive more than 2016 Equity Incentive Plan other than a new employee of ours, who will be eligible to receive no more than shares under the plan in the calendar year in which the employee commences employment.
 No more than shares will be issued pursuant to the exercise of incentive stock options.